EyeTrackVR/EyeTrackVR-Docs/docs/_pages/Build_Software.md

 ## Optional step:

-1. Use a program like [Resource Hacker](http://www.angusj.com/resourcehacker/) to replace the .exe icon with the correct logo.
+1. Use a program like [Resource Hacker](http://www.angusj.com/resourcehacker/) to replace the .exe icon with the correct logo found in the Images folder.
 - [Here is a tutorial](https://www.howtogeek.com/75983/stupid-geek-tricks-how-to-modify-the-icon-of-an-.exe-file/)